Bombay Hindi

-Bombay Hindi, also known as Bambaiya Hindi or Mumbaiya Hindi, is a variety of Hindustani spoken in Mumbai, in the Konkan region of India.
-Its vocabulary is largely from standard Hindi–Urdu, but it also draws from a substratum of Marathi-Konkani, which is the official language and is also widely spoken in the Konkan division of Maharashtra.
+Bombay Hindi, also known as Bambaiya Hindi, Mumbai Hindi or Mumbaiya Hindi, is a variety of Hindustani spoken in Mumbai, in the Konkan region of India.
+Its vocabulary is largely from standard Hindi–Urdu, but it also draws from a substratum of Marathi, which is the official language and is also widely spoken in the Konkan division of Maharashtra.
 Bombay Hindi also has elements of Gujarati.

 General

 While many such local dialects have evolved in cosmopolitan cities around the world, Bombay Hindi is widely known throughout India, as a result of its frequent use in Bollywood movies.
 Initially, this dialect was used to represent crooks and uncouth characters as, to quote film critic Shoma A. Chatterji, "Indian films have the unique quality of different characters speaking different varieties of Hindi according to their social status, their caste, communal identity, education, profession, financial status, etc. [...]
-The villain's goons, speak in a special vulgarised, Bambaiya Hindi concocted specifically to typify such screen characters in Hindi cinema.".
-Lately, however, Bambaiya Hindi has become popular and prominent, particular with the success of the Munnabhai movies, in which the lead characters – being members of the Mumbai criminal underworld – speak entirely in this dialect.
+The villain's goons speak in a special vulgarised, Bambaiya Hindi concocted specifically to typify such screen characters in Hindi cinema.".
+Lately, however, Bambaiya Hindi has become popular and prominent, particularly with the success of the Munnabhai movies, in which the lead characters – being members of the Mumbai criminal underworld – speak entirely in this dialect.

-Despite this increase in popularity, this dialect has its critics, and is sometimes seen as being disrespectful and demeaning.
+Despite this increase in popularity, this dialect has its critics and is sometimes seen as being disrespectful and demeaning.

 Among the more prominent neologisms which originated in Bambaiya Hindi but have spread throughout India are the words bindaas (from Marathi bindhast = without fear, relaxed; this word was incorporated into the Oxford English Dictionary in 2005) and Gandhigiri (coined in the movie Lage Raho Munna Bhai, a combination of Gandhi and -giri, which is similar to the English 'ism' (as in Gandhi-ism, though slightly more informal).

 Bollywood has also incorporated many Marathi words in Hindi like weni, thaska, wakda, porgi, navri, navrai, kombdi, mulga/mulgi.
 Many Hindi songs have some Marathi words added.